 MOLEA was established in 1989 as a wholly owned subsidiary of MOL and is based in London.
-It operated mainly in Europe and Africa and had 87 employees as at 31 December 2022.
+It operated mainly in Europe and Africa and had 188 employees as of 31 December 2024.

 2. MOL's Business

 The MOL Group is engaged in various social infrastructure businesses around the world, centered on ocean shipping.
 These include ocean business, offshore wind power, terminal operation and logistics, ferry and cruise ships, and real property.
 We pursue initiatives to address social issues through our business activities, under the MOL Group Corporate Mission: "From the blue oceans, we sustain people's lives and ensure a prosperous future."